Field theory of monitored, interacting fermion dynamics with charge conservation

-The (replicated) monitored dynamics of interacting fermions is instead expected to exhibit $S_R$ $\times$ $S_R$ permutation symmetry among the replicas, where $S_R$ is the permutation group on $R$ objects \cite{Jian20,Bao20}, as well as U(1) charge conservation for each replica.
+The (replicated) monitored dynamics of interacting fermions is expected to exhibit lower $S_R$ $\times$ $S_R$ permutation symmetry among the replicas, where $S_R$ is the permutation group on $R$ objects \cite{Jian20,Bao20}, as well as U(1) charge conservation for each replica.
 In this paper, we show that this pattern of symmetry indeed arises and is made possible by the heating effect that persists in the interacting case.
 Note that the replica-resolved U(1)'s do not commute with the $S_R$ $\times$ $S_R$ replica permutation symmetry.
 The precise structure of the symmetry group of the interacting theory will be articulated in Sec. \ref{sec:PhysCons}.

 Interactions for the fermions can be incorporated using a ``gauging trick.''
 To implement density-density interactions, we ``gauge" the \emph{replica-resolved} contour-axial charge U(1) symmetries via the auxiliary bosonic fields $\varphi_{+,j} $ and $\varphi_{-,\bar{k}}$: